rabume/cs2-dma-radar/README.md

 ## 📡 Share radar

-To share the radar with your friends, you have to forward the port 8080 on your router to your local machine.
+To share the radar, you have to forward the port 8080 on your router to your local machine.
 Then you can share your public IP address with your friends.

 Alternatively, you can use a service like [ngrok](https://ngrok.com/) to share your radar.